Tuesday, December 14, 2010

 Chicken

-Use two heavy bottomed casseroles and divide the ingredients evenly between the two pans, skillets or electric skillets set at 300o F.
+Use two heavy bottomed casseroles and divide the ingredients evenly between the two pans, skillets or electric skillets set at 300o F. If dinner is at 7:00 pm, start this at 6:00 pm.

 Melt butter in large wide pot over medium-high heat.
 Working in batches, add chicken pieces; cook only until golden, turning occasionally, about 8 minutes per batch.
 Transfer chicken breast pieces to plate.
 Sprinkle remaining chicken in pot with half each of thyme, basil, and fennel seeds, then salt and pepper.
 Add garlic.
 Cover pot; reduce heat to medium and cook 8 to 9 minutes.
 Sprinkle chicken breasts with remaining thyme, basil, and fennel seeds, then salt and pepper.
 Return breast pieces to pot (breasts cook faster than legs and thighs) ; baste chicken with butter in pot.
 Cover and cook until chicken is cooked through, turning and basting occasionally, about 15 minutes.
 Transfer to hot platter; cover.
 Prepare chicken up to this point before guests arrive.